cdklabs/construct-hub/docs/operator-runbook.md

 --------------------------------------------------------------------------------

-### `ConstructHub/Canaries/Discovery/NotRunning`
+### `ConstructHub/Sources/NpmJs/Canary/SLA-Breached`

 #### Description

-This alarm is only provisioned in case the [discovery canary](../README.md#discovery-canary) was configured.
-It triggers when the canary is not running at the scheduled rate it was configured with.
-This means that the hub is unable to detect whether or not new packages are properly discovered.
+This alarm is only provisioned in case the [NpmJs package canary][package-canary] was configured.
+It triggers when the canary detects that a recently published package version (by default, the tracked package is `construct-hub-probe`) was not discovered and indexed within the predefined SLA period (by default, `5` minutes).
+This means the hub might not be discovering new packages versions.

+The alarm will persis as long as any tracked version of the probe package is still missing from the ConstructHub instance past the configured SLA, or if the latest version was ingested out-of-SLA.

+[package-canary]: ../README.md#discovery-canary)

 #### Investigation

-TBD
+If the alarm went off due to insufficient data, the canary might not be emitting metrics properly.
+In this case, start by ensuring the lambda function that implements the canary is executing as intended.
+It is normally scheduled to run every minute, but might have been unable to execute, for example, if your account ran out of Lambda concurrent executions for a while.
+The Lambda function can be found in the Lambda console: its description contains `Sources/NpmJs/PackageCanary`.
+If the function runs as intended, [dive into the Lambda logs][#lambda-log-dive] to understand why it might be unable to evaluate the metric.

+Otherwise, look for traces of the package version in the logs of each step in the pipeline:
+- The NpmJs follower function
+- The NpmJs stager function
+- The backend orchestration workflow
+- The Doc-Gen ECS task logs
+- The catalog builder

+For additional recommendations for diving into CloudWatch Logs, refer to the [Diving into Lambda Function logs in CloudWatch Logs][#lambda-log-dive] section.

 #### Resolution

-TBD

-### `ConstructHub/Canaries/Discovery/Failures`

-#### Description

-This alarm is only provisioned in case the [discovery canary](../README.md#discovery-canary) was configured.
-It triggers when the canary is expriencing execution failures.
-Note that these are internal failures, it means the canary cannot perform its job, making the hub unable to detect whether or not new packages are properly discovered.

-#### Investigation

-#### Resolution

-### `ConstructHub/Canaries/Discovery/Breached`

-#### Description

-This alarm is only provisioned in case the [discovery canary](../README.md#discovery-canary) was configured.
-It triggers when the canary detects that a newly published package was not discovered within the predefined SLA period.
-This means the hub cannot discover new packages and is effectively disabled.

-#### Investigation

-TBD

-#### Resolution

-TBD
+The alarm will automatically go back to green once all outstanding versions of the configured canary package are available in the ConstructHub instance, and the latest revision thereof is within SLA.

+If there is a reason why a tracked version cannot possibly be ingested, the S3 object backing the canary state can be deleted, which will effectively re-initialize the canary to track only the latest available version.

 ## :information_source: General Recommendations